 JavaScript is a widely used programming language designed to make websites interactive and dynamic.
 It was originally created in 1995 by Brendan Eich at Netscape to add functionality to web pages that were previously static.
 Today, JavaScript has evolved into a central technology for modern web development.

-Over time, JavaScript expanded beyond browsers.
-With the introduction of Node.js, the language can also run on servers, allowing developers to build full web applications using a single programming language.
-Because of this flexibility, JavaScript is widely used in web platforms, web apps, and interactive online systems.
+This flexibility allows developers to build full-stack applications using a single programming language.
+As a result, JavaScript is widely used in web platforms, applications, and interactive systems.

 Why JavaScript Matters in Modern Web Development